 I think she's credible.

-And I think when the investigation is finished and when she testifies, and Judge Kavanaugh testifies, I think a majority of senators will find her credible.
+And I think when the investigation is finished and when she testifies and Judge Cavanaugh testifies, I think a majority of senators will find her credible.

 I believe.

-That swamp, that sewer, that is, you know, people ask me, you know, I don't understand, Hannity.
+That is, you know, people ask me, you know, I don't understand, Hannity.

-Why don't you just, you know, there's five people now with Cuomo.
+Why don't you just, you know, there's five people down with Cuomo.

 I mean, I listened very closely to the interview of Charlotte Bennett, and then I saw that she had saved text messages right after the incident happened to one of her friends and described in detail what had just happened.